AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/OPC - Hologram 3 Description.md

 Aliases:
 -
 ---
-The third hologram available on the [[Orbital Probe Cannon]], gave a status about the damage suffered after the launch of the first probe.
+The third hologram available on the [[Orbital Probe Cannon Project|Orbital Probe Cannon]], gave a status about the damage suffered after the launch of the first probe.

 Basically:
 - Control Module is Intact.